kelp-chip/webpack-babel-practice/README.md

+## File structure details:

 Here is the basic file structure this guide will be using.
-Feel free to change this up however you'd like but keep in mind that you will need to change a number of paths while setting everything up.
+Feel free to change this up however you'd like but keep in mind that you will need to change a number of paths during set up.

 ```
 .